mkapusnik/HamsterPi/camera/all_in_one/README.md

 # All in one
-aka run all services natively, without docker
+Run all services natively, without docker

 ## Installation
 Prepare and boot Raspberry Pi OS (32bit, bullseye) on your RPi